vigetlabs/lights-out/README.md

 We'll be using a 3x3 grid instead of 5x5.
 I've created a program in the project's root, `runner.rb`.
 It takes two arguments:

 1. An initial board state, expressed as nine ones (for on) and zeroes (for off).
 The first three characters represent the top row, the middle three the middle row, and the last three the last row.
-So for example, a board state of `010101011` would correspond with
+So for example, a board state of `010101011` would represent the following state:

         010
         101
         011

 2. A optional series of button presses, expressed as digits 1-9, where 1 corresponds to the top left, 3 to the top right, 9 to the bottom right (like a phone).

-So a calls to `runner.rb` will look something like this:
+So calls to `runner.rb` will look something like this:

     > ./runner.rb 010111010
     010